 Common insurance requirements

 The insurance approval process for bariatric surgery can be challenging.
 We will assist you as we work together for your surgery approval.
+Please remember your insurance requirements for bariatric surgery will vary depending on your specific plan.
 Below are the most common insurance plan requirements.
-Please remember your insurance requirements for bariatric surgery will vary on your specific plan.

 - Clinical diagnosis of your medical conditions

-- Documentation of professionally/medically supervised diet plans in the past 3-6 months
+- Documentation of professionally/medically supervised diet plans in the past three to six months

 - Referral letter from primary physician may be needed